What Goes Where - Recology American Canyon

 Other:

-• Cooking grease: Small amounts can be soaked up with a paper towel and composted.
+• Cooking oil: Small amounts can be soaked up with a paper towel and composted.

 • Corks (no plastic)